 Signs and Symptoms of Drug Abuse

-Individuals suffering from a drug addiction often deny their addiction and yet secretly feel they cannot wait until they can get their next fix.
-Eventually they may forgo all their daily responsibilities at work and home as their primary thoughts surround when they will be able to use or acquire more substances that give them that “high” feeling.
+Individuals suffering from a drug addiction often deny their addiction, and yet secretly feel they cannot wait until they can get their next fix.
+Eventually, they may forgo all their daily responsibilities at work and home as their primary thoughts surround when they will be able to use or acquire more substances that give them that “high” feeling.
 Those that suspect a loved one using illegal or prescription drugs (including alcohol) should become aware of the common symptoms and behaviors that result from an addiction.
-The Best Drug Rehabilitation Center provides awareness with descriptions of common signs.

 Physical Signs and Symptoms